 When Project MANA's Executive Director Penny Fink requested help with upgrading the Truckee Community Garden, she described the project: "The fence is an eyesore.
 There are 12 4 x 4 posts that serve as fence and gate supports but many lean badly.
 I dug down around one and found no concrete, but they are all well embedded and resist pushing.
 As best I could measure, because of the sagging fencing, nothing is square."
 She went on to explain that Parks and Rec is happy to host the gardens, but is very displesed with the disheveled state.
 With a community interest amongst Truckee residents in gardens and growing vegetables, C.A.T.T.
 Community Project tackled the repairs.
 John Pruyn, High West Landscape Architects and Bill Kelly, Kelly Brothers Painting, Inc. acted as Project Managers.
 Thanks also to donors L + P DesignWorks, Truckee Tahoe Lumber Company and Mountain Home Center.

 In conjunction with the Truckee Donner Railroad Society, C.A.T.T.
-Community Project will be building a handicap-accessible ramp for a caboose to be located next to the Train Depot in downtown Truckee.
-The caboose will serve as an interim railroad museum.C.A.T.T.
+Community Project built a handicap-accessible ramp for a caboose to be located next to the Train Depot in downtown Truckee.
+The caboose serves as an interim railroad museum.C.A.T.T.
 Community Project Manager for this ramp was John Pruyn.
 Thank you to L + P DesignWorks, Chameleon Painting, Kelly Brothers Painting, Truckee River Glass, Robert Sutton Paving, Pinnacle Drywall, Al Pombo, Mark Tanner Construction, Gary Davis Group, Holdrege & Kull Engineers, Bender Engineering and Truckee Tahoe Lumber Company.
 Thank you also to volunteers including Jamie Brimer, Brimer Construction and Plumbing, Bob Haley, RJ.
-Haley Construction, Mark Eberhardt and Casey Eberhardt, Eberhardt andn Eberhardt Construction, Tom Just, Mountain Home Center, Jude Gavigan, Gavigan Builders, Heriberto Rodriguez, David Valdez, In House Builders, Dave Ariza, Ariza Construction, and Frank Ross, Gary Davis Group.
+Haley Construction, Mark Eberhardt and Casey Eberhardt, Eberhardt and Eberhardt Construction, Tom Just, Mountain Home Center, Jude Gavigan, Gavigan Builders, Heriberto Rodriguez, David Valdez, In House Builders, Dave Ariza, Ariza Construction, and Frank Ross, Gary Davis Group.

 This was a project to create a kid-sized "space" experience at the KidZone Museum in Truckee.
 CATT Community Project members constructed a space station, complete with working controls.
 Tom Just was the C.A.T.T.
 Community Project manager for this effort.
-Donors for the KidZone Space Station include Steve Kane, AC Electric, Mike Nethersole, MD Construction & Constulting, Inc., and Bob Brown, Hills Flat Lumber Company.
+Donors for the KidZone Space Station include Steve Kane, AC Electric, Mike Nethersole, M.D.
+Construction & Consulting, Inc., and Bob Brown, Hills Flat Lumber Company.

-The goal was to create a kid-sized Aftrican experience at the KidZone Museum in Truckee.
+The goal was to create an African experience at the KidZone Museum in Truckee.
 A hut, solar oven and water well completed the thatched roof scene.
 C.A.T.T.
 Community Project Manager for this was John Pruyn, High West Landscape Architects.